EnglishSid/DigitalExplorerDevNotes/DevelopmentSpecs/Solutions/WWSSync/DataCleanup.md

 # Initial Load
 Initial load will match against feature name, if match found update with WWS ID (solution and feature)

+- if match not found add and consider new and correct feature from WWS master

 ## for features without WWS ID's

 - if **no** relationship to other solutions - delete